Cosmo-Tech/azure-sample-webapp/cypress/README.md

 # Cypress tests

+A service account can be used to bypass the login page when running tests.
+These cypress tests currently support two authentication providers: **Azure** and **Keycloak**.

-## Service account authentication with MSAL
+## Service account authentication with an Azure app registration

-MSAL authentication with a service account can be used to bypass the login page when running tests.
-This feature requires an **app registration with delegated permissions on the API app registration**.
+This section will require to have an **app registration with delegated permissions on the API app registration**.
 To enable and configure this feature, you have to set the following environment variables:

 - `CYPRESS_AUTHENTICATE_WITH_SERVICE_ACCOUNT`: set to `1` to enable the service account authentication
 - `CY_MSAL_TENANT_ID`: tenant id of the app registration with delegated permissions